Probing the limits of optical cycling in a predissociative diatomic molecule: Predissociation measurement

-To concisely describe the lasers used in this study, we adopt the notation $M^{N}_{v'-v''}$, which denotes the transitions addressed and the spatial positions of the lasers. $M$ can be either $A$ or $B$, representing the electronic state of the excited manifold. $N$ can either be $S$, $I$, $C$, or $D$, meaning state preparation region, interaction region, cleanup region, and detection region, respectively.
-In addition, we use $F_{Mv'v''}$ notation to describe the vibrational branching ratios (VBR) from either \A or \B states (represented by $M$) to \X states.
-For example, $F_{B01}$ is VBR from \B $(v'=0)$ to \X $(v''=1)$.
-We also use similar notations, $F_{B0a}$ and $F_{B1a}$ to represent the predissociation probabilities from \B $(v'=0)$ and $(v'=1)$ states.
+To concisely describe the lasers used in this study we adopt the notation $M^{{R}}_{v'-v''}$, which denotes the transitions addressed and the spatial positions of the lasers. $M$ {is} $A$ or $B$, representing the electronic state of the excited manifold. ${R}$ {is} $S$, $I$, $C$, or $D$ {(state preparation, interaction, cleanup, or detection region)}.
+In addition, {the} $F_{Mv'v''}$ notation describes the vibrational branching ratios (VBRs) from either \A or \B states (represented by $M$) to \X states.
+For example, $F_{B01}$ is the VBR from \B $(v'=0)$ to \X $(v''=1)$.
+We use similar notation, $F_{B0a}$ and $F_{B1a}$, to represent predissociation probabilities from \B $(v'=0)$ and $(v'=1)$ states.